do vets recommend collars or harnesses 1

 Certain small breeds, such as Chihuahuas or Yorkshire Terriers, are more susceptible to tracheal collapse.
 Collars can exacerbate tracheal collapse symptoms, making harnesses a better option for these dogs.

 Improper usage of collars, such as attaching leashes to improper points or using excessive force, can lead to injuries.
-It is crucial to understand the correct way to use a collar and seek professional guidance if needed.
+Understanding the correct way to use a collar and seeking professional guidance if needed is crucial.

-Some medical conditions, such as thyroid or spinal issues, can be aggravated by the use of collars.
-In these cases, it is advisable to consult with a veterinarian to determine which alternative, like a harness, might be more appropriate.
+Some medical conditions, such as thyroid or spinal issues, can be aggravated using collars.
+In these cases, it is advisable to consult a veterinarian to determine which alternative, like a harness, might be more appropriate.

 Disadvantages of Harnesses

-While harnesses offer many benefits, they also have a few disadvantages to consider.
+While harnesses offer many benefits, they also have some disadvantages.
 Here are some drawbacks:

 Require more time to put on and adjust

-Compared to collars, harnesses often require more time to put on and adjust properly.
-This can be problematic for pet owners with limited time or for dogs who are impatient or apprehensive during the harnessing process.
+H harnesses often require more time to put on and adjust appropriately than collars.
+This can be problematic for pet owners with limited time or dogs who are impatient or apprehensive during the harnessing process.

-While front-clip harnesses can discourage pulling, some designs may inadvertently encourage dogs to pull.
+While front-clip harnesses discourage pulling, some designs may encourage dogs to pull.
 It is essential to select a harness specifically designed to deter pulling behaviors.

 Can restrict natural movement

-Just like humans, dogs have their preferences, and some may simply dislike the sensation of wearing a harness.
-It is important to observe your dog’s comfort level and seek alternative options if necessary.
+Just like humans, dogs have their preferences, and some may dislike the sensation of wearing a harness.
+Observing your dog’s comfort level and seeking alternative options if necessary is essential.

 Considerations for Choosing Collars